yaochaorui/Trinity-RFT/README.md

 ## Vision of this project

-Current RFT approaches, such as RLHF (Reinforcement Learning from Human Feedback) with proxy reward models or training long-CoT reasoning models with rule-based rewards, are limited in their ability to handle dynamic, real-world learning.
+Current RFT approaches, such as RLHF (Reinforcement Learning from Human Feedback) with proxy reward models or training long-CoT reasoning models with rule-based rewards, are limited in their ability to handle dynamic, real-world, and continuous learning.

 Trinity-RFT envisions a future where AI agents learn by interacting directly with environments, collecting delayed or complex reward signals, and continuously refining their behavior through RL.